lennygir/polito-se2-23-02-thesis/README.md

 - POST `/api/applications`
   - Description
     - This endpoint enables a student to apply for a proposal by creating a new application in the database, and notify the creation of the application.
+    - The user has to be logged in as a student to use this endpoint
   - Notes
     - the initial state is always `pending`
     - will not work if the student already applied for a proposal
   - Request Body
     - Expects a JSON object containing the following fields:
       - proposal: Integer - Represents the proposal ID for which the student is applying.
 Must be a positive integer greater than 0.
+      ```
+      {
+        "proposal": 8,
+      }
+      ```
   - Response
     - 200 OK: Returns a JSON object confirming the updated state of the application.
-      - request body content example
        ```
          {
            id: 5,
            proposal_id: 1,
            student_id: 's309618',
            state: 'rejected',
            attached_file: blob type
          }
        ```
    - Error Handling
      - 400 Bad Request: If the request contains invalid application content, if the student has already applied to a proposal, if the proposal is already accepted for another student, or if the student has already applied and the application was rejected, or if the student has already started a thesis.
-    - 401 Unauthorized: Authentication failure (user not have the permission to modify it)
+     - 401 Unauthorized: Authentication failure (the user has not the permission to modify it)
      - 404 Not Found: Proposal not found.
      - 500 Internal Server Error: If there's an internal server error while processing the request.
 - GET `/api/applications`
   - Description
     - This endpoint retrieves applications based on logged user.
 It can filter applications by teacher, student, or return all applications if no specific criteria are provided.